 |¿Me vas a comprar el boleto?||Are you going to buy the ticket for me?|

-As can be seen in the second English translation above, the indirect object can at times translate as “for” instead of, or as well as “to.”
-Although the Spanish examples above are synonymous, the English are not necessarily so, though context should clear up the mild ambiguity if needed.
+As can be seen in the second English translation above, the indirect object will sometimes be translated with a preposition, such as “for” or “to.”
+The Spanish examples above are synonymous.
+So are the English examples which differ only in structure, not meaning.

 Especially in more literary writing, the indirect object pronoun is at times seen with the verb ser (and occasionally estar and other intransitive verbs) and often translates as “for” + prepositional object pronoun.
 Study these examples:

 |Esto le es difícil.
 (Esto es difícil para ella.)||This is difficult for her.|